Rediscovering Night Photography in Marina Bay

 Join a Private Photography Tour in Singapore

-This is why I started offering one-on-one photography tours in Singapore.
+This is why I started offering 1-on-1 photography tour in Singapore.
 It’s not just about showing you the locations — it’s about sharing that joy of discovery, teaching you how to see differently, and helping you capture the city in ways you’ve never imagined.
 Focusing on authentic pictures and moments for a memorable experience.

-As a photographer, sometimes bringing a tripod is quite a pain, but if you need it for night shoot which I highly recommend.
-During your booking click on the Tripod and our photographer will bring it to you.
+If you are on a business trip to Singapore, bringing a tripod is a pain, but if you need it for beautiful night shoot, there is a tripod for rent.
+During your booking click on the Tripod and I will bring it for you.

 Spectra – A Light & Water Show